First-Principles Insights into the Site Occupancy of Ta-Fe-Al C14 Laves Phases

-Chemical composition has long been investigated as a means to adjust the mechanical properties of Laves phases.\cite{takasugi1996deformability,thoma1997elastic,yoshida1997alloying,chen1998factors,takata2016nanoindentation,FREUND2024120124} and their composites \cite{yurchenko2016effect,zubair2019role,zubair2023laves,han2023effects}.
-Introducing an additional alloying element to the Laves phases can lead to either hardening or softening, depending on the alloying system \cite{takasugi1996deformability,thoma1997elastic,yoshida1997alloying,chen1998factors,takata2016nanoindentation,FREUND2024120124}.
-Much of these efforts rely on trial and error, as a fundamental understanding of the mechanical response, particularly in terms of dislocation mechanisms under various stimuli, remains lacking.
-To optimize the mechanical properties of Laves phases by modulating composition, it is essential to consider that any Laves phase with a composition away from a pure AB$_2$ composition may possess an atomic structure which differs from the ideal stoichiometric Laves phases in terms of the formation of point defects, such as anti-site atoms on either sublattice, structural vacancies, and ordered or disordered integration of ternary elements.
-It is therefore imperative to first understand the site occupancy preferences of alloying elements in any Laves phase of interest.
+Chemical composition has long been recognized as a key factor in modulating the mechanical properties of Laves phases \cite{takasugi1996deformability,thoma1997elastic,yoshida1997alloying,chen1998factors,takata2016nanoindentation,FREUND2024120124} and their composites \cite{yurchenko2016effect,zubair2019role,zubair2023laves,han2023effects}.
+Ternary Laves phases hold significant potential for advancing high-entropy alloys given their prevalence as intermetallic phases in these materials \cite{tsai2019intermetallic}.
+Introducing additional alloying elements to Laves phases can lead to either hardening or softening, depending on the alloying system \cite{takasugi1996deformability,thoma1997elastic,yoshida1997alloying,chen1998factors,takata2016nanoindentation,FREUND2024120124}.
+However, much of these efforts rely on trial and error, as a fundamental understanding of the mechanical response, particularly in terms of dislocation mechanisms under various stimuli, remains lacking.
+Designing Laves phases with tailored mechanical properties requires consideration of deviations from the ideal AB$_2$ stoichiometry, which can introduce structural point defects, such as anti-site atoms, vacancies, and ordered or disordered integration of ternary elements.
+A critical first step in this process is understanding the site occupancy preferences in alloyed Laves phases.